Lucy Davis

-Lucy Clare Davis (born 17 February 1973) is an English actress known for playing Dawn Tinsley in the BBC comedy The Office (2001–2003), Hilda Spellman in the Netflix series The Chilling Adventures of Sabrina (2018–2020), Dianne in the Comedy horror Shaun of the Dead (2004), and Etta Candy in Wonder Woman (2017).
-She played Eva in Disney Channel's action comedy series The Villains of Valley View (2022–2023).
+Lucy Clare Davis (born 17 February 1973) is an English actress and comedian known for playing Dawn Tinsley in the BBC mockumentary television sitcom The Office (2001–2003), Hilda Spellman in the Netflix supernatural horror television series Chilling Adventures of Sabrina (2018–2020), Dianne in the zombie comedy film Shaun of the Dead (2004), and Etta Candy in the superhero film Wonder Woman (2017).
+She played Eva in Disney Channel's comedy television series The Villains of Valley View (2022–2023).

 Early life

-Davis was born 17 February 1973, in Birmingham, England.
-Her father is the well-known Brummie comedian Jasper Carrott.
+Lucy Clare Davis was born on 17 February 1973, in Birmingham, England.
+Her father is the comedian Jasper Carrott (Robert Norman Davis).
 She was educated at the Italia Conti Academy of Theatre Arts.